igr/keenpin/README.md

 ## Installation

-The use is simple, all you need is a PHP server.
+The usage is simple, all you need is a PHP-enabled server.

 + download project (or simply clone it) into the root dir
 + update `config.php` and choose template